 Flying World of Warcraft: Why Choice is The BEST Option

 Blizzard shouldn’t remove Pathfinder from the game.
-But, they need to add an option which allows players to choose how they wish to earn flight.
+But, they need to add an option that allows players to choose how they wish to earn flight.

 Not everyone agrees on how Blizzard is running WoW lately.
 And, while I was still in college, I was playing WoW casually.
 I still to this day haven’t earned Pathfinder in WoD or Legion.

-Blizzard has trapped me in a never ending cycle of dread.
-I’m playing because I love the lore, my characters, and the nostalgia.
+Blizzard has trapped me in a never-ending cycle of dread.
+I’m playing because I love the lore, my characters, and nostalgia.
 I hope WoW can be fixed.

-The game I used to love so much is a shell of it’s former self.
+The game I used to love so much is a shell of its former self.
 I don’t want WoW to go offline any time soon.
 Please, Blizzard, if you read this post, think about what made WoW a glorious game.
 WoW was at the top of the gaming world.
-It not only moved mountains, it created them.
-Can we please return to it’s former glory?
+It not only moved mountains, but it also created them.
+Can we please return to its former glory?